travitch/whole-program-llvm/README.md

 file in a dedicated section of the object file.
 When object files are linked together, the contents of the dedicated sections are concatenated (so we don't lose the locations of any of the constituent bitcode files).
-After the build completes, one can use an WLLVM utility to read the contents of the dedicated section and link all of the bitcode into a single whole-program bitcode file.
+After the build completes, one can use a WLLVM utility to read the contents of the dedicated section and link all of the bitcode into a single whole-program bitcode file.
 This utility works for both executable and native libraries.